chargebyte/chargebyte-docs/docs/source/development.rst

 As mentioned in the section ":ref:`programming`", customers can create their own applications and integrate them into a custom firmware image.
 This section will guide you through the process of creating a custom EVerest module and integrating it into an image.
-This is done by either using the Yocto build system or crosscompiling the application for Tarragon - the Charge Control C platform.
+This is done by either using the Yocto build system or cross-compiling the application for Tarragon - the Charge Control C hardware platform.

 Setting up Yocto Build Environment
 ==================================

 #.
 Install the `required packages <https://docs.yoctoproject.org/ref-manual/system-requirements.html#required-packages-for-the-build-host>`_
-   for Yocto on a Linux machine / virtual machine.
+   for Yocto on a Linux machine / virtual machine. (**Note**: We normally set up the Yocto build environment on an Ubuntu 20.04 or later Linux distribution.)
 #.
 Install :code:`repo` to help getting your Yocto environment ready.
-The :code:`repo` utility was originally
+The :code:`repo` utility makes it
-   created to ease Android development.
-It makes it easy to reference several Git repositories within a top-level project, which you can then clone to your local machine all at once.
+   easy to reference several Git repositories within a top-level project, which you can then clone to your local machine all at once.

    .. code-block:: console